labgrid-project/labgrid/doc/usage.rst

 -------------

-As described in :ref:`remote-resources-and-places`, one of labgrid's main features is making access to boards connected to other hosts transparent for the client.
+As described in :ref:`remote-resources-and-places`, one of labgrid's main features is granting access to boards connected to other hosts transparent for the client.
 To get started with remote access, take a look at :ref:`remote-getting-started`.